aburford/aburford.github.io/_pages/about.md

 resume: /Andrew_Burford_Resume.pdf
 ---

+I am pursuing an M.S. in Computer Science at Stony Brook University, where I also completed a B.S. in Computer Science and a B.S. in Applied Math and Statistics.
+I'm currently working as a research assistant in the [File systems and Storage Lab](https://www.fsl.cs.sunysb.edu) at Stony Brook where we are investigating the application of machine learning to file and storage systems.
+I'm interested in many fields in computer science such as machine learning, cybersecurity, and storage systems, but really I love any programming project that requires a strong mathematical understanding of what's going on.
+I am also an avid runner.

+### Personal Background

 Having had a interest in computers since a young age, I started my first real programming projects in high school.
 I taught myself basic programming skills and started learning about iOS app development.
 By